reshamas/reshamas.github.io/_posts/2019-07-01-rethinking-mentoring-in-data-science.md

 ### Manage your expectations
 You will still have to do the hard work.
 Give up the idea of a "Prince Charming" who will step in, solve all problems and offer the perfect career opportunity.
 It is a fantasy, not reality.

+#### Adam Grant
+>Role models seem out of reach if you only see them at their peak.
+To make them relatable, rewind the clock.
+What looked like natural talent is revealed as hard-earned skill.
+>Study the trials and tribulations that tested—and shaped—their character.

 ## My Story on Mentorship
 To share, I have never asked anyone to be my mentor.
 I have no official mentor.
 And yet, I feel abundandance with the resources available to me.